KasimAhmic/minimon/README.md

 ## Getting Started

-To get started with Minimon, please refer the the Wiki.
+To get started with Minimon, please refer to the Wiki.
 Some useful pages have been listed below:

 - Installation: https://github.com/KasimAhmic/minimon/wiki#installation
 - Customization: https://github.com/KasimAhmic/minimon/wiki#customization